Strong Asymptotic Composition Theorems for Mutual Information Measures: Introduction

 Mutual information and maximal leakage are both instances of Sibson mutual information~\cite{Sibson:MI,Verdu:Sibson,Issa:ML:CISS}, the former being order $1$ and the latter being order $\infty$.
 The striking fact that the exponents governing the convergence to the limit are the same at these two extreme points suggests that Sibson mutual information of all orders satisfies a strong asymptotic composition theorem, with the convergence rate (but not the limit) being independent of the order.
-We show that this is indeed the case.
+Meanwhile, Shannon mutual information can also be viewed as Arimoto mutual information of order $1$~\cite{arimoto_MI_1975}, and $\alpha$-maximal leakage is equivalently expressed as a maximization of Sibson or Arimoto mutual information of order $\alpha$ over $P(X)$ for $\alpha > 1$; for $\alpha = 1$, it equals Shannon mutual information~\cite{liao_tunable_2018}, as opposed to the Shannon capacity.
+Due to the intimate interrelation between these measures, it is reasonable to suspect that similar strong asymptotic composition theorems obtain for them all.
+Indeed, we prove strong composition theorems for Sibson mutual information, Arimoto mutual information, and $\alpha$-maximal leakage, for all orders of at least unity.
+In particular, we find that they all approach their respective limits at the same $\alpha$-independent exponential rate, namely the minimum Chernoff information mentioned earlier.

 The composition theorems proven here are different in nature from those in the differential privacy literature.
-Here we assume that the relevant probability distributions are known, and characterize the growth of leakage with repeated looks in terms of those distributions.
+Here we assume that the relevant probability distributions are known, and we characterize the growth of leakage with repeated looks from those distributions.
 We also assume that $Y_1,\ldots,Y_n$ are conditionally i.i.d.\ given $X$.
 Composition theorems in differential privacy consider the worst-case distributions given leakage levels for each of $Y_1,\ldots,Y_n$ individually, assuming only conditional independence.

 Although our motivation is averaging attacks in side channels, the results may have some use in capacity studies of channels with multiple conditionally i.i.d.\ outputs given the input~\cite[Prob.~7.20]{cover_elements_2006}.